hackmamba-io/Technical-Writing-Course-with-Curriculum/README.md

-# Course Curriculum - Beginners & Intermediate
+# Course Curriculum - Beginner & Intermediate Level

 This Curriculum by [Hackmamba](https://hackmamba.io/) is designed for newbie and beginner technical writers who want to excel in technical writing and learn more about it.